TransRec: Learning Transferable Recommendation from Mixture-of-Modality Feedback

 \textbf{Results.} Before evaluating TransRec on the downstream datasets, we first examine its performance in the source domain.
-The purpose here is not to demonstrate that TransRec can achieve state-of-the-art recommendation accuracy.
-Instead, we hope to investigate whether learning from modality contents has advantages over traditional ID-based methods, i.e. IDRec.
-Throughout this paper, we use IDRec to denote the network that has the similar architecture with TransRec, but with the item encoder replaced with the ID embedding layer.
+The purpose is not to demonstrate that TransRec can achieve state-of-the-art recommendation accuracy.
+Since it depends on both user and item encoder networks --- i.e. with a more expressive user and item encoders, TransRec is likely to be more powerful.
+Instead, we hope to investigate via fair comparison, whether learning from modality contents has advantages over traditional ID-based methods i.e. IDRec.
+Throughout this paper, we use IDRec to denote the counterpart of TransRec with a similar recommendation architecture with the same sampling and optimization method but instead with an ID embedding item encoder.

-Table \ref{table2} shows the results of IDRec and TransRec in terms of HR@10 and NDCG@10.
-Two important observations can be made: (1) Both TransRec and TransRec- largely outperform IDRec (e.g. 0.0699 vs. 0.0230, and 0.0532 vs. 0.0230 on HR@10), which demonstrates strong potential of learning from modality content data.
-The higher results of TransRec are presumably attributed to three key factors: large-scale training data, powerful item encoder networks, and an end-to-end training fashion.
-(2) TransRec exceeds TransRec- with all types of modality settings (e.g. 0.0699 vs. 0.0532, and 0.0679 vs. 0.0530), which evidences the effectiveness of user encoder pre-training (see Section~\ref{optimization}).
+Table \ref{table2} shows the results of IDRec and TransRec regarding HR@\{5, 10\} and NDCG@\{5, 10\}.
+Please note `TransRec-' denotes TransRec without the first stage user encoder pre-training.
+Two important observations can be made: (1) TransRec- and TransRec largely outperform IDRec (e.g. 0.0699 vs. 0.0230, and 0.0532 vs. 0.0230 on HR@10), demonstrating strong potential of learning from modality content data.
+The higher results of TransRec are presumably attributed to three key factors: large-scale training data, powerful item encoder and user encoder networks, and an end-to-end training fashion.
+(2) TransRec exceeds TransRec- with all types of modality settings (e.g. 0.0699 vs. 0.0532, and 0.0679 vs. 0.0530 on HR@10), which evidences the effectiveness of user encoder pre-training (see Section~\ref{optimization}).